rusteyz/GettingAndCleaningDataCourseProject/CodeBook.md

 Activity   - Description of activity for each SubjectID (person) corresponding to ActivityID
 		    - for e.g. WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-Other 66 columns in the final Tiny Data set, are columns of mean/average of the mean and standard deviation columns from original Data File, for each of the SubjectID + ActivityID + Activity combination, as required for the course project.
+Other 66 columns in the final Tiny Data set, are columns of mean/average of the mean and standard deviation columns from original Data File (having either 'mean()' or 'std()' string in the column name), for each of the SubjectID + ActivityID + Activity combination, as required for the course project.

 Transformations Performed
 -------------------------